AngangGuo/blog/content/posts/2020/Notes - Excel.md

 * `=IF(A2,A1/A2,0)` or `=IF(A2,A1/A2,"No Input")`
 * `=IF(ISERROR(A1/A2),0,A1/A2)`

+### How to separate CSV data into individual columns?
+When paste CSV data into Excel, all the data will be in one column.
+To separate the data into individual columns, follow these steps:

+* Data > Text to Columns
+* Original data type: Delimited / Fixed width
+* (For Delimited)Delimiters: Tab / Semicolon / Comma / Space / Other

+Caution: Excel will remember your selection and when you paste data next time, it'll apply these settings automatically.

 ## Excel Notes

 ### How to copy and paste just visible cells only?